eternauta1337/chicken/README.md

 Since this mechanism forfeits fractions of deposits on each withdrawal, a pool is built by early quitters.
 Successive quitters claim a pro-rata share of the pool when withdrawing.
 Thus, late quitters may effectively withdraw more than they initially deposited.

-At 100% of the game, withdrawals are locked and all remaining funds are donated to Gitcoin.
+At 100% of the game, withdrawals are locked and all remaining funds are donated to Gitcoin grants.

-This mechanism encourages people withdraw as late as possible.
-Participants will have to make a decision on when to withdraw, which is not trivial.
-Concerns about gas prices and race conditions might encourage participants to withdraw earlier.
+The game mechanics encourage players to withdraw as late as possible.
+Concerns about gas prices and race conditions encourage players to withdraw earlier.
+Failure to withdraw will result in a donation.

 ### Install
 ```